 Since 1995, Jeremy Tozer and Tozer Consulting have been the pioneer in building integrated leadership in businesses —integrated enterprise-wide leadership as the enabler of change, agility, innovation, continuous business performance improvement, effective strategy development and execution, and employee engagement.

-In simple terms, we enable leaders to lead through other leaders.
+In simple terms, we enable leaders to lead through distributed leaders and shared leadership in a team of teams.

 This ends reliance on celebrity CEO heroes, and transcends the movement of people into, around and out of the organization.
 The approach reduces the individual’s reliance on ‘force of personality’ and the organization’s reliance on ‘personalities’.